jnbolsen/ezarr/README.md

 - Use [TRaSH Guides](https://trash-guides.info/) for help in optimizing the -arr suite, plex, and qbittorrent.
 - You'll have to add indexers in Prowlarr by hand.
 Use Prowlarrs settings to connect it to the other -arr apps.

+## Tested Environments
+Ubuntu 22.04, 24.04, and 25.10
+Debian 12 and 13

+## Reference
+This is a fork of [Luctia/ezarr](https://github.com/Luctia/ezarr), tailored for my personal use.